 Our Stakeholders and why we engage with them How?
 (How management and/or directors engaged with and considered our stakeholders) What?
 (What were the key topics of engagement and consideration) Key outcomes and actions (What was the impact of the engagement and/or consideration?)
 Our colleagues To ensure that they understand the Group's purpose and how they can support its delivery, which we believe helps our customer base.
 To maintain high levels of colleague engagement in order to enable us to attract, retain and develop the talent we need.
-Our colleagues' interests include fair pay and benefits, career development, and a positive culture.
-'Be Open' Colleague Surveys issued halfway through the year and at year end to gather valuable insights Colleague Forums with representatives from the Company and other businesses across the Group provided twoway engagement between the Group Board and colleagues Town halls provided an invaluable method of engagement for colleagues and management Group CEO VLOGS and ecommunications issued regularly to colleagues on important Group news and updates.
-Designated Group Non-Executive Director Colleague Champion played the lead role in Group Board engagement with employees, understanding and representing employee interests across the Group The Group had an active, Executive sponsored, inclusion programme which had five affinity pillars Leadership and professional development programmes Group recognition platform, 'Better Everyday', continued to foster a culture where we say 'thank you' or 'well done' to colleagues who demonstrate our Blueprint behaviours A confidential, externally facilitated whistleblowing line was available for colleagues to raise concerns Management reports to the Board on the above methods of engagement and the outcomes of such engagement Review of colleague survey results Group governance and target operating model changes Culture, purpose and behaviours Group aligned Colleague reward and recognition Group aligned HR Policies Training, leadership development and succession planning Employee engagement Health and safety approach, including hybrid working arrangements to ensure that colleagues continued to have a safe working environment.
-Colleague wellbeing at work Inclusion and affinity Group pillars such as gender balance, ethnicity, disability and LGBTQ+ Colleague survey action plans to address any areas for improvement and celebrate areas of achievement Collective consultation on the Group's restructure via the Colleague Forums informed the governance and target operating model changes that took place during 2022 In response to feedback at Colleague Forums, we adopted hybrid working arrangements to provide colleagues with flexible working arrangements and promote a healthy work-life balance New Group Reward Framework was introduced, and the benefits framework published on the Group intranet, to bring consistency and transparency to rewarding colleagues The Management Blueprint Programme commenced in April 2022 to provide professional development and coaching to managers Successful achievement of the target of 33% female representation on the Executive Committee (44% female representation as at March 2023)
+Our colleagues' interests include: Career development, remuneration and benefits Company culture, wellbeing, inclusion and diversity, work life balance Tools and resources and supporting our customers A colleague culture survey was issued halfway through the year and a 'Great Place To Work' survey was issued at the year end Colleague Forums with representatives from the Company and other businesses across the Group provided two-way engagement between the Group Board and colleagues Regular Group CEO vlogs and e-communications issued to colleagues on important Group news and updates.
+Designated Group Non-Executive Director Colleague Champion plays the lead role in Group Board engagement with employees, understanding and representing employee interests across the Group The Group has an active, Executive sponsored, inclusion programme A confidential, externally facilitated whistleblowing line is available for colleagues to raise concerns Review of colleague survey results Culture, purpose, values and behaviours Group aligned Colleague reward and recognition Group aligned HR Policies Training, leadership development and succession planning Employee engagement Colleague wellbeing at work Inclusion and affinity Group pillars such as gender balance, ethnicity, disability and LGBTQ+ Review of workforce engagement mechanisms Colleague survey action plans to address any areas for improvement and celebrate areas of achievement Collective consultation on the Group's restructure via the Colleague Forums with a number of colleague counterproposals being accepted.
+Launched an online Development Centre for colleagues including information on training, apprenticeships, management leadership and other professional development programmes Launched the Group's values under The Vanquis Way and linked recognition platform, 'Way to Go, to foster a culture where we say 'thank you' or 'well done' to colleagues who demonstrate our values.